maruyamamasaya/Portfolio/README.en.md

 ## Developer Edit Page

 The `/developer_edit` route allows in-browser creation and editing of Markdown articles.
-Be sure to protect this page with authentication before exposing it to the public.
-This repository does not include authentication setup by default.
+Access to this page requires the Basic authentication credentials defined in `.env.local`.

 ## Images